CDCOSINE/ML_Self_Analysis/README.md

  # ML_Self_Analysis
-ML algorithm practice in Python
+1. ML algorithm practice in Python.
-Only for familiar peeps, No Description.
+2. Only for familiar peeps, No Description.